allenjd3/tuple-routing-stubs/README.md

 warning: this action will change RouteServiceProvider.php and routes/web.php.
 Any previous changes will be lost so I recommend only using this on fresh installs.

 note: laravel-ui is recommended for auth routes mainly for the auth controllers.

+## To run the database stubs as well

+    php artisan stub:tuple --database